Python-SIP/sip/doc/pyproject_toml.rst

 <https://www.python.org/dev/peps/pep-0508/>`__.

 **abi-version**
-    The value is the version number of the ABI of the :mod:`sip` module being used.
-By default the latest version is used.
+    The version number of the ABI of the :mod:`sip` module being used.
+If only the major version number is specified then the latest minor version with that major version is used.
+By the default the very latest version is used.

 **api-dir**
     The value is the name of a the directory in which a QScintilla :file:`.api`